 (From The Letters of Robert Louis Stevenson, ed. by Bradford A. Booth and Ernest Mehew, vol iii [New Haven: Yale University Press, 1995], p.
 330).

 From 8-16 June 1882, RLS and his father visited Lochearnhead, Ballachulish and Oban.
 RLS was planning to write an article on the Appin murder (Colin Campbell, “the Red Fox”, and government factor over Stewart lands was murdered in 1752 in Appin.
 Alan Breck Stewart was the chief suspect.
-When Alan escaped, James Stewart, the Stewart chief’s half-brother was tried, convicted and hung for the crime) and hoped to find inspiration in these places.
+When Alan escaped, James Stewart, the Stewart chief’s half-brother was tried, convicted and hanged for the crime) and hoped to find inspiration in these places.
 Although the article was never written, RLS did use the Appin murder in Kidnapped (1886).

 According to J.R.
 Hammond in A Robert Louis Stevenson Chronology (Basingstoke: Palgrave Macmillan, 1997), RLS and his parents were in Perth in July of 1859.
 From 14 June – 6 July the family had been staying in Bridge of Allan, travelling afterwards to Perth and Dundee.

 “Here I am in my native land, being gently blown and hailed upon, and sitting nearer and nearer to the fire”